Noonc/Noon-Video-Downloader/README.md

 ## Config
 Currently there are two config options: Autolog and CheckIP.
 Autolog creates a log everytime you close the application.
 CheckIP prevents you from downloading unless you are using a VPN.
-Please note this is not 100% accurate, and depends on many factors including your current IP.
+Please note this is not 100% accurate.
+I has worked for me many times, but has only been tested with NordVPN.
 By default, Autolog is on and CheckIP is not.

 ## Saves and Logs